ServerChef/ansible-roles/README.md

 ## mailhog
 Installs and configures mailhog to use with PHP

-Status: TODO
+Status: Ready

-Required for: Development, Staging
+Required for: Development

 ## mysql
 Installs and configures mysql (mariadb) and sets up databases